Court of Protection,

 The Court of Protection is a specialist court for all issues relating to people who lack capacity to make specific decisions.
 The Court makes decisions and appoints deputies to make decisions in the best interests of those who lack capacity to do so.

-Information on the work of the Court of Protection including:
+Information on the work of the CoP including:

 - Its powers